TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

    Description
          Localization mode.

-         Only active if the ctrl-directive “languageField” is set.
+         Only active if the ctrl-directive "languageField" is set.

          The main relevance is when a record is localized by an API call in TCEmain that makes a copy of the default language record.
 You can